gopelkujo/react-goku-carousel/README.md

   View,
 } from 'react-native';

-import SwipeableViews from 'react-swipeable-views-native';
+import SwipeableViews from 'react-goku-carousel-native';
 // There is another version using the scroll component instead of animated.
 // I'm unsure which one give the best UX.
 Please give us some feedback.
-// import SwipeableViews from 'react-swipeable-views-native/lib/SwipeableViews.scroll';
+// import SwipeableViews from 'react-goku-carousel-native/lib/SwipeableViews.scroll';

 const styles = StyleSheet.create({
   slideContainer: {